 – All of these are used for synchronization

 Spinlock is an aggressive mutex.
-In mutex, if you find that resource is locked by someone else, you (the thread/process) switch the context and start to wait (non-blocking).
+In mutex, if you find that the resource is locked by someone else, you (the thread/process) switch the context and start to wait (non-blocking).

 Whereas spinlocks do not switch context and keep spinning.
 As soon as the resource is free, they go and grab it.
 In this process of spinning, they consume many CPU cycles.
 Also, on a uni-processor machine, they are useless and perform very badly.